Action Battle System

 Sample project

-samples/sample-dev contains three AI demo enemies on center-map:
+samples/sample-dev contains four AI demo enemies on center-map:

 Enemy types